nautobot/nautobot-app-bgp-models/README.md

     }
 }
 ```
-In the `default_statuses` section, you can define a list of default statuses to assign to `AutonomousSystem` and/or `PeerSession`.
-The lists must be composed of valid slugs of existing status object.
+In the `default_statuses` section, you can define a list of default statuses to make available to `AutonomousSystem` and/or `PeerSession`.
+The lists must be composed of valid slugs of existing Status objects.

 ## Contributing